The Geometry of Representational Failures in Vision Language Models: Related Work

 \textbf{Geometric Signatures of Failure.} Analyzing failure modes through representational geometry has become central to understanding deep networks \citep{papyan2020prevalence, mamou2020emergence, park2025geometry}.
 A key insight is that object manifolds must be sufficiently flat and orthogonal to allow linear separability; under distribution shifts or multi-object settings, this geometry degrades.
 Theoretical constraints like the ``generalization-identification tradeoff'' suggest fundamental capacity limits for resolving distinct objects in a shared space \citep{nurisso2025bound}, and recent hallucination metrics have shifted accordingly from text overlap to geometric measures of uncertainty \citep{gautam2025hedge, xu2025hallucination}.
-We build on this work by linking specific geometric properties of concept vectors to binding failures.
+We build on this work by linking specific geometric properties of concept vectors to binding failures.\\

-\textbf{Cognitive Parallels.} VLM errors mirror limitations in human visual cognition.
+\textbf{Connections to Human Cognition.} VLM errors mirror limitations in human visual cognition.
 The difficulty in correctly associating attributes with objects is functionally identical to the ``binding problem'': \citet{treisman1980feature} showed that attentional overload causes ``illusory conjunctions'' where features from different objects blend.
-This likely reflects efficient compression---both biological and synthetic systems map continuous spectra to discrete categories to optimize bandwidth and generalization \citep{berlin1969basic, zaslavsky2018color, shepard_stimulus_1958}.
+This likely reflects efficient compression: both biological and synthetic systems map continuous spectra to discrete categories to optimize bandwidth and generalization \citep{berlin1969basic, zaslavsky2018color, shepard_stimulus_1958}.
 VLMs lacking serial attention must compress multi-object scenes into a single vector sequence, and understanding their failures as the mathematical cost of this compression provides a unifying framework for analyzing machine perception errors.
+The within-category compression we document is also reminiscent of {\em categorical perception}, a long-postulated property of human cognition in which stimuli falling within the same category are perceptually compressed while those across categories are separated \citep{harnad1990categorical, goldstone1994}.